Have you ever struggled to get your compost heap hot?

 As they become more active, they release heat.
 This encourages heat-loving bacteria which release more heat in turn.
 These bacteria break down the compost material faster.

-Some guides will tell you need a large compost pile for hot composting
+Some guides will tell you that you need a large compost pile for hot composting

 But the reason for building a large pile is so that the outer layer provides insulation for the inner layer.